ralphbarton/text-synesthesia/README.md

 Around the same time, I put together a basic web-page as an experiment, to see if it was possible to read text via this colours representation.

 I rewrote it in something like 2010.
-This incarnation used used a fancier ‘font’ that supported lower and upper case and with smooth corners.
-This is the only occasion I have used Adobe Photoshop's ‘macro’ feature, to automate creating every image fragment in every colour.
-The implementation was otherwise again quite rudimentary in terms of the JavaScript programming.
+This incarnation used used a fancier ‘font’ with support of lower and upper case, smooth corners and some other features.
+This is the only occasion I have used Adobe Photoshop's integrated batch-automation feature (creating each image fragment-type in each colour).
+It was otherwise again quite rudimentary in terms of the JavaScript programming.
 A demo for this old version is [here](http://ralphbarton.co.uk/old/ctra/ColourTranslator.html).

 This git repo is for a 2018 rewrite of the Colour Translator.
 It’s a small program, and now that I know how to use [React](https://reactjs.org/) I can build a more advanced version of it quite quickly.